 Tenant information (including identifying the person as a tenant) must not be released without written authorization from the tenant.
-Program providers must ensure that a Release of Information form for all adult members of the household authorizing the release of information pertinent to determining program eligibility, providing assistance/service, data collection and reporting, monitoring or other relevant need for sharing information, is signed by all adult members of the household and is/are kept in the tenant's file.
+Program providers must ensure that a Release of Information (ROI) form authorizing the release of information pertinent to determining program eligibility, assistance/service, data collection and reporting, monitoring or other relevant need for sharing information, is signed by all persons participating in the Rent Guarantee Program and is/are kept in the tenant's file.
 Release forms must be time-limited and specific as to with whom and what information will be shared.
-OHCS must be listed as an entity with which client information will be shared as it pertains to data collection and monitoring (including third-party audits and reviews).
+OHCS must be listed as an entity with which tenant information will be shared as it pertains to data collection and monitoring (including third-party audits and reviews).
 Program providers may use the sample form posted on the OHCS website.

-Client refusal to provide such authorization cannot be the basis for denying program services to otherwise eligible tenants.
+Tenant refusal to provide such authorization cannot be the basis for denying program services to otherwise eligible tenants.